 Calculating Your AGI

 The next section is all about your Refund.
-If the number on line 74 (your Total Payments) is greater than the number on line 63 (your Total Tax) you have overpaid the government and you are due a refund.
-Subtract line 63 from line 74 to get the amount by which you overpaid and enter it on line 75.
+If the number on line 18 (your total payments) is greater than the number on line 15 (your total tax) then you have overpaid the government and you are due a refund.
+Subtract line 15 from line 18 to get the amount by which you overpaid and enter it on line 19.
 In the rest of the refund section, enter the bank details (account number and routing number) for the checking or savings account in which you want to receive your refund.
 If you want your refund as a paper check or if you want to use your refund to buy savings bonds, you will need to indicate this on Form 8888.

 Amount You Owe

-What if line 74 (taxes paid) is less than line 63 (taxes owed)?
+What if line 15 (taxes paid) is less than line 18 (taxes owed)?
 In that case, you need to pay the IRS some more money.
-That’s what the next section of the 1040 is for.
+That’s what the final section of the 1040 is for.
 It’s called, appropriately enough, Amount You Owe.
-On line 78, subtract line 74 from line 63 to get the amount you owe.
-On line 79, enter any penalties owed if applicable.
+On line 22, subtract line 18 from line 15 to get the amount you owe.
+On line 23, enter any penalties owed if applicable.
 You can learn more about underpayment penalties in the instructions of the 1040.